developersdo/empleo-dot-net/README.md

 ### What is this ?

-The porpuse of this project is to bring a "real-in-production project" experiance for all developers interesting in learning ASP.Net MVC 5 and Xamarin.
+The porpuse of this project is to bring a "real-in-production project" experience for all developers interesting in learning ASP.Net MVC 5 and Xamarin.

 This project is here thanks to the initiative of Developers.do and [C#.DO](https://www.facebook.com/groups/csharp.do/)